Wednesday, September 2, 2009

 Soon we had a community garden, without really planning or expecting it.
 Ideas flew about how best to make it work, we met awesome people, and the garden made it into the first Sustainable Ballard Edible Garden Tour and into Pacific Magazine about sustainable communities.
 Who would'a thought?

-What kept me going all along was the communal energy; the fact that he and I were doing this together, that we invited others in to share, that something greater than the parts was being created.
+What kept me going all along was the communal energy; that he and I were doing this together, that we invited others in to share, that something greater than the parts was being created.
 Never a dream or a goal, it felt more like a gift, to share this place and bring good energy in, to recreate the vibrance that was once a part of my grandfather's garden.
 Maybe even a last hurrah for one of the few pieces of undeveloped land in the neighborhood.

 Perhaps in some ways this is a plea to other gardeners, neighbors and friends - to be there at least for now, to help, to support, to create.
 I would welcome and be grateful for that in ways beyond words.

-0 comments:
+No comments:

 Post a Comment